Resources

 Intrinsic Dissolution Rate (IDR)

-The dissolution rate per unit surface area under sink conditions.
-A compound property (not a tablet property) - independent of geometry.
-Used to compare inherent solubility kinetics between compounds.
+Dissolution rate per unit surface area under sink conditions.
+A compound property, independent of geometry.

 IDR = D · Cs / h_d [mg/min/cm²]